Cohomology of the moduli space of non-hyperelliptic genus four curves: Introduction

+The variety $M$ is a projective birational compactification for the moduli space of genus $4$ curves $M_4$, which is the coarse moduli space associated to the moduli stack $\calM_4$.
+The study of the birational models for $M_g$ is the subject of the Hassett-Keel program (see \cite{Has05}), which aims at giving a modular interpretation of the canonical model of the Deligne-Mumford compactification $\overline{M_g}$.
+The genus $4$ case has attracted a lot of attention as non-trivial instance of the aforementioned program.
+Specifically, Fedorchuk \cite{Fed12} proved that $M$ is the final non-trivial log canonical model for $ \overline{M_4} $, namely

 where $ \delta \subset \overline{M_4} $ is the boundary divisor.
-We refer to the results of Casalaina-Martin-Jensen-Laza (see \cite{CMJL12} and \cite{CMJL14}) for the description of the last steps of the Hassett-Keel program for log minimal models of $ \overline{M_4} $, arising as VGIT quotients of the parameter space of $ (2,3) $ complete intersections.
-At the other extreme of the Hassett-Keel program, the rational cohomology of $ \overline{M_4} $ was computed by Bergstr\"{o}m-Tommasi in \cite{BT07}, and that of $ M_4 $ by Tommasi in \cite{Tom05}.
+In \cite{CMJL12} and \cite{CMJL14}, Casalaina-Martin, Jensen and Laza described the last steps of the Hassett-Keel program for log minimal models of $ \overline{M_4} $, arising as VGIT quotients of the parameter space of $ (2,3) $ complete intersections.
+On the other hand, Hassett, Hyeon and Lee (see \cite{HH09}, \cite{HH13} and \cite{HL14}) proved that the program starts with a divisorial contraction, followed by a flip and a small contraction and gave a modular interpretation of the resulting spaces.
+In conclusion, most of the Hassett-Keel program for genus $4$ is currently known.
+From our perspective, the salient point is the two ends of program, namely the Deligne-Mumford compactification $\overline{M_g}$ and the GIT quotient for $(3,3)$ curves.

+We are interested in examining these spaces from a cohomological point of view.
+The study of the cohomology of moduli spaces of curves is a subject of great interest in algebraic geometry (see e.g. \cite{Mum83} and \cite{FP15}).
+For genus 4, one has a complete understanding of the rational cohomology of the Deligne-Mumford compactification $ \overline{M_4} $ due to Bergstr\"{o}m-Tommasi in \cite{BT07}, and that of $ M_4 $ by Tommasi in \cite{Tom05}.
+The purpose of this paper is to compute the cohomology at the other end of the Hassett-Keel program, namely the Betti numbers of $M$.
+We want to point out that the cohomology of $M$ and $\overline{M_4}$ are in principle related by the wall crossing along the Hassett-Keel program: we plan to explore this relation in more detail in a future project.

 The strategy to compute the intersection Betti numbers of $ M $ relies on a general procedure developed by Kirwan to calculate the cohomology of GIT quotients (see \cite{Kir84}, \cite{Kir85}, \cite{Kir86}).
-The crucial step of that method consists of the construction of a partial desingularisation $ \widetilde{M} \rightarrow M$, known as \textit{Kirwan blow-up}, having only finite quotient singularities, and the computation of its Hilbert-Poincar\'{e} polynomial.
-In our case, this space will be constructed by blowing-up the loci in $ M $ corresponding to triple conics in $ \PP^1 \times \PP^1 $, curves with two $ D_4 $ or two $ D_8 $ singularities, called \textit{D-curves}, and curves with two singularities of type $ A_5 $, called \textit{A-curves}.
+The crucial step of that method consists of the construction of a partial desingularization $ \widetilde{M} \rightarrow M$, known as \textit{Kirwan blow-up}, having only finite quotient singularities, obtained by successively blowing-up the loci parametrising strictly polystable points in the parameter space.
+Then one is to compute the Hilbert-Poincar\'{e} polynomial of $\widetilde{M}$ and descend back to the GIT quotient $M$ using the \textit{Decomposition Theorem}.